 Medicaid is a health and long-term care coverage program that is funded by states and the federal government.
 Each state establishes and administers its own Medicaid program and determines the type, amount, duration, and scope of services covered within broad federal guidelines.

 States must cover certain mandatory benefits and may choose to provide other optional benefits.

 Centennial Care is the new name of New Mexico’s Medicaid program.
-Its design creates a single delivery system through four managed care plans (MCOs).
-The four MCOs are:
+Its design creates a single delivery system through three managed care plans (MCOs).
+The three MCOs are: